Bright flowers are drought-tolerant sun lovers

 If gazanias didn't produce such nice flowers, they'd be considered a weed.

 Also called treasure flowers, gazanias grow in any soil, need little water, love sunshine, and bloom brightly from spring to fall.
-They also reseed easily, and if not deadheaded quickly the unattractive seed heads hang around too long.
+They also reseed easily, and if not deadheaded the unattractive seed heads tend to hang around too long.
+(But the plants will keep blooming anyway.)

 Gazanias are not native to California -- they originated in South Africa -- but have adapted to our climate easily.
-Introduced as an ornamental, the gazania linearis is considered moderately invasive in some areas by Cal IPC, "escaping into creekside vegetation and into native grassland from plantings in San Francisco, Monterey, and Ventura counties, where it can form a dense groundcover and outcompete other species."
+Introduced as an ornamental, the gazania linearis is considered moderately invasive in some areas by the California Invasive Plant Council (Cal-IPC) for "escaping into creekside vegetation and into native grassland from plantings in San Francisco, Monterey, and Ventura counties, where it can form a dense groundcover and outcompete other species."

 Members of the Asteraceae family, gazanias' daisy-like flowers are most often seen in yellows and oranges, but also include red, coral, white and violet, plus many combinations thereof.
 Petals can have a different color at the base, for instance, or a strip of color down the middle, or both.